-Asuran Box Office Collections (First Week): Dhnaush's Career Best So Far!
+Asuran Box Office Collections (First Week): Dhanush's Career-Best So Far!

 Asuran has turned out to be a big winner at the box office.
 The film, which opened to astounding reviews from critics and audiences, has completed the first week of run in style.
 The Dhanush starrer, directed by Vettrimaaran, has raked in impressive numbers in its first week.
 In fact, going by the reports, Asuran might end up as one of the best performing movies of Dhanush at the Tamil Nadu box office.
 Read Asuran box office collections (First Week) report to know further details regarding this.